 On the SuSE Linux system, configuring firewall settings is a tad different than other Linux distributions.
 You have to edit the firewall configuration script to add or deny any network port on your system.
 On SuSE Linux, the firewall settings are stored inside the

-First, you have to open the configuration script then add your desired network parameters.
+First, you have to open the configuration script and then add your desired network parameters.
 Run the following command on your terminal shell with root privileges to edit the firewall script.

 Now, add the following line inside the configuration script.